|By Jamie Rutherford|

 In Journal of Cognitive Liberties, Vol.2.
 Issue No.2 Pages 59-66, Wes More, describes in his article Opiate for the Masses,

-In other words we are activated on a subconsious and emotional level, generally beyond the control of our neo cortex that judges real from unreal, meanwhile are bathed in pleasure/reward habit forming endorphins to keep us watching.
+In other words, we are activated on a subconsious and emotional level, generally beyond the control of our neo cortex that judges real from unreal all the while being bathed in pleasure/reward habit forming endorphins that keep us peering at the images.

 Edward Bernays was in the business of “manufacturing consent”.
 He was highly successful because he understood a few things about the human condition; in general humans trust organized systems of information (media), they are conditioned to submit their consciousness to authority and hierarchal structures, they are social creatures, and are emotionally manipulatable.
 In this regard, the age old debate whether human nature is good or bad, doesn’t matter.
 Human nature is malleable and the more unaware an individual is of his/her own thoughts and desires , the more manipulatable he/she is.

-Being unaware is profitable and being profitable in the current free market economic growth paradigm is exploiting something from a distance.
-Here, we do the work of the man for the man through the power of an unquestioned thought, and never see the consequences in the rainforest, in a village far far away, or with a family we will never meet.
+Being unaware is profitable and being profitable in a expansion paradigm is exploits something from a distance.
+Here, we do the work of the man for the man through the power of an unquestioned purchase where seldom see the consequences in the rain forest, in a village far far away, or with a family we will never meet.

-Belief systems/politically motivated stories, have an origination agenda, and are maintained through social engineering and replication of values and assumptions.
+Belief systems and politically motivated narratives all have an origination agenda, and are maintained through social engineering and replication of values and assumptions.

 THE STORY BEGINS